usrecnik/ddlfs/README.md

 If you create new file (e.g. using `touch` utility), a new object is created from template - e.g. for views, it is `create view "<schema>"."object_name" as select * from dual"`.

 All files have last modified date set to `last_ddl_time` from `all_objects` view.
-All files report file size 0, except for those that are currently open - those report their actual file size.
+All files report file size 0 (or whatever number is set for `filesize=` parameter), except for those that are currently open - those report their actual, correct, file size.

 One special file exists, `ddlfs.log`, which contains log of every executed DDL operation along with possible errors and warnings (e.g. indicating on which line syntax error occured).
+You can `tail -F` this file (just use capital `-F`, because this file only exists in-memory and is rewritten in cyclic manner. `tail` will report that file has been truncated when it shrinks.
+Such implementation was chosen in order to make sure that there is always a constant amount of memory allocated.)

 Mount Options